Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Problem Structure

 Throughout the manuscript, scalar-valued quantities are denoted in regular font, e.g., $x$, vector-valued quantities are denoted in bold font, e.g., $\mathbf{x}$, and set-valued quantities are denoted in calligraphic font, e.g., $\mathcal{X}$.
 We consider energy system design problems of the form:

 with feasible sets

-where $\mathbf{x}$ represents design decisions such as component capacities, $\mathbf{y}_{s}$ are the fixed uncertainty realizations of the representative scenarios $s$, and $\mathbf{z}_{s}$ represents the corresponding upper-level operational decisions such as component energy outflow. $c_{inv}$ and $c_{op}$ are the investement and operational costs, respectively. $\mathbf{g}_{x}(\mathbf{x})$ are the design constraints, e.g., piecewise-linear investment curves, and $\mathbf{g}_{y}(\mathbf{y})$ are the uncertainty bounds, i.e., constraints describing the convex hull of the historical data. $\mathbf{g}_{en}(\mathbf{x}, \cdot, \cdot) \le \mathbf{0}$ are the model equations that describe the behavior of the energy system.
+where $\mathbf{x}$ represents design decisions such as component capacities, $\mathbf{y}_{s}$ are the fixed uncertainty realizations of the representative scenarios $s$, and $\mathbf{z}_{s}$ represents the corresponding upper-level operational decisions such as component energy outflows. $c_{inv}$ and $c_{op}$ are the investment and operational costs, respectively. $\mathbf{g}_{x}(\mathbf{x})$ are the design constraints, e.g., piecewise-linear investment curves, and $\mathbf{g}_{y}(\mathbf{y})$ are the uncertainty bounds, i.e., constraints describing the convex hull of the historical data. $\mathbf{g}_{en}(\mathbf{x}, \cdot, \cdot) \le \mathbf{0}$ are the model equations that describe the behavior of the energy system.

-An embedded optimization problem, which we refer to as the medial-level problem \eqref{medial_level}, ensures the feasibility of the design for all possible uncertainty realizations $\mathbf{y}$, such as wind-power realizations, using operational recourse decisions $\mathbf{z}$ to counteract the uncertainty realization.
+The embedded optimization problem, referred to as the medial-level problem \eqref{medial_level}, verifies whether the candidate design remains feasible for all uncertainty realizations $\mathbf{y}$, such as realizations of wind power, by allowing operational recourse decisions $\mathbf{z}$ to adapt system operation to each realization.
 We refer to the objective function of problem \eqref{medial_level} as the energy gap, which is defined as: